 17 Ways to Save Money On Groceries Without using Coupons

 Hi guys, it’s Katie!
 I’m sharing 17 ways you can save money at the grocery store without using coupons.
+I hope that these will help you.
+Additionally, you might want to take a look at these tips from King of Kash, as you can find many more tips for grocery shopping while on a budget.
 You can save so much more with these tips!

 - Use what you have – Open your cupboards, pantry, fridge, and (gasp!) your freezer.
 I often find a few extra meals or at least most of the ingredients for a couple of meals.